 Table of Contents

-What is Meant by Corporate Fleet?
+What is Corporate Fleet?

 A corporate fleet is a collection of company cars and mobile workers utilized for satisfying business use.
 The corporate fleet does not include the personal vehicles of the employees.
 But if personal vehicles are being used for business and maintained by the company, they can be considered a corporate fleet.